Shinsina/iRacing-API-Scripts/README.md

 ## Gathering Subsession Data

-Following runs of `iracingSearchSeriesExport.py` for all `season_quarter`, `season_year` and `cust_id` permutations next will be using the output file(s) and using them as the input file for `iracingSubsessionExport.py` the file output here will be used by `load-iracing-data/load-subsessions.js` to load subsession data into MongoDB.
+Following runs of `iracingSearchSeriesExport.py` for all `season_quarter`, `season_year` and `cust_id` permutations next will be using the output file(s) and using them as the input file for `iracingSubsessionExport.py` the file output here will be used [here](https://github.com/Shinsina/Stat-N-Track/blob/master/db/seed.ts#L115) during the seeding process to Astro DB.

 ## Gathering Past Seasons Data

-Following runs of `iracingSearchSeriesExport.py` for all `season_quarter`, `season_year` and `cust_id` permutations next will be using the output file(s) and using them as the input file for `iracingPastSeasonsExport.py` as each result in the files has the `series_id` for each series participated in, these entries will additionally have the `season_id` for each series which can be used as `seasonIds` within `load-iracing-data/load-past-season-data.js` assuming they're mapped to an array and constructed as a unique set like so:
+Following runs of `iracingSearchSeriesExport.py` for all `season_quarter`, `season_year` and `cust_id` permutations next will be using the output file(s) and using them as the input file for `iracingPastSeasonsExport.py` as each result in the files has the `series_id` for each series participated in, these entries will additionally have the `season_id` for each series which can be used as `seasonIds` within [this](https://github.com/Shinsina/Stat-N-Track/blob/master/db/seed.ts#L89) assuming they're mapped to an array and constructed as a unique set like so:

 ```js
   new Set(series.map((series) => series.season_id))